Sections of This Topic Include

 - If you plan to project your slides from a computer onto a projection screen, then be sure to check out the computer system before people come into the meeting room, if at all possible.

 - Use a consistent layout, or organization of colors and images, on your materials.

 - If you use transparencies on an overhead projector, then allocate one slide for every 3-5 minutes of your presentation.
 Include 5-8 lines of bulleted phrases on each slide.

-- If you provide the supplemental information during your presentation, then your audience will very likely read that information during your presentation, rather than listening to you.
+- If you provide supplemental information during your presentation, then your audience will very likely read that information during your presentation, rather than listen to you.
 Therefore, hand out this information after you have completed your presentation.
 Or, hand it out at the beginning of your presentation and ask them not to read it until you have completed your presentation.